 Reducing our dependency on these products and choosing natural alternatives will help reduce our exposure to the toxins.

 - Micro-organisms: Bacteria, viruses, yeasts, mold, fungi and parasites are all toxic to the body.

 3. Toxic lifestyle that leads to toxin creation and accumulation

 Poor lifestyle can stress the body, decrease the ability to detoxify, and cause a build up of toxins.
-Toxic behaviors include lack of sleep and rest, lack of exercise, stress, excessive sunbathing, poor diet and even not drinking enough water (water is essential for removing toxins from the body)
+Toxic behaviors include lack of sleep and rest, lack of exercise, stress, smoking, excessive sunbathing, poor diet and even not drinking enough water (water is essential for removing toxins from the body)

 FAQs – where do toxins come from